 eToro Service ARSN 637 489 466 Capital at risk.
 See PDS and TMD

 Lindian Resources (ASX:LIN) deals in the exploration of mineral properties in Australia, Tanzania, Guinea, and Malawi.
-Kangankunde Rare Earths Project in Malawi is the company’s flagship asset, and it is considered as one of the significant rare earth resources in terms of size, grade, and quality.
+The Kangankunde Rare Earths Project in Malawi, the company’s flagship asset, is one of the significant rare earth resources in terms of size, grade, and quality.

 Lindian Resources recently completed studies at the Kangankunde Project and is currently analyzing the results to come up with the final plan.
-In July this year, the company announced the results of the initial deep diamond drill hole, referring to the findings as ‘astonishing’ and ‘stunning.’
-The company expects to start production by 2027.
+The company announced the results of the initial deep diamond drill hole in July.
+It said the findings as ‘astonishing’ and ‘stunning.’
+The company is on track to start production at the site by 2027 and has recently lined up several financing offers.

-Lindian Resources shares are down over 30% YTD, but over the past five years, the shares are up almost 400%.
-Though the company has posted a net loss for the latest financial year, analysts expect the company to break even next year and post a profit in 2026.
+Lindian Resources shares are gained 38% so far this year, and 1,000% over the past five years.
+Though the company has posted a net loss for the latest financial year, analysts expect it to break even this year and post a profit in 2026.

 eToro Service ARSN 637 489 466 Capital at risk.
 See PDS and TMD